decorative image for blog on finding and fixing productino php errors

 Back to top

-It is always our hope that by the time our PHP application source code has reached production, we’ve caught and patched all issues in QA/testing environments.
+It is always our hope that by the time our PHP application source code has reached production, we’ve caught and patched all PHP errors in QA/testing environments.
 However, this isn’t always the case, and that’s why having PHP application monitoring tools in place for production is important.
 Having tools like ZendHQ in place helps us to proactively find issues and have them patched before users become aware of them.
-Below, we’ll cover a couple of examples.
+Below, we’ll cover a couple of common php error examples.

 Functional Errors